ShivCharanSharma/Recursion_with_double_link_list/README.md

       - nth order: print the nth node according to the order (INSERTED OR SORTED)
       - remove_nth order: remove the nth node according to the order(INSERTED OR SORTED)

+### Solution2b

+First go to directory solution2/2b using command:

+      cd solution2/2b/

+It has a files for gcd program having name:a4q2b.c

+#### Compile
+compile using command:

+      gcc -Wall -O3 a4q2b.c -o gcd

+This will make an executable file named **gcd**

+#### Run
+To run gcd program  use following command:

+      ./gcd

+(This will ask the input from user inractively)

+### Commands

 ### For 2b

      For 2b no specific command.
 Only the task is that the program will ask the user to enter 2 numbers and will find the gcd (greatest common divisor)

+### Solution2a

+First go to directory solution3 using command:

+      cd solution3/

+It has 8 files namely: a4q3.c  a.c  a.h  cmd.txt  functions.c  functions.h  sorted_list.c  sorted_list.h

+#### Compile
+compile using command:

+       gcc -Wall -DFRACT a4q3.c  a.c  a.h functions.c  functions.h  sorted_list.c  sorted_list.h -o a4q3

+This will make an executable file named a4q3

+#### Run
+For providing commands through file cmd.txt use following command:

+      ./a4q3 cmd.txt

+For providing commands through command line use following command:

+      ./a4q3

+(This will ask the commands from user and user can end giving input using ctrl+D)

+### Commands

 ### For 3a